Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Central Limit Theorems using a Deterministic Inequality

-Under a given dependence assumption on the random vectors $(X_i, Y_i), 1\le i\le n$, the right hand side of~\eqref{eq:deterministic-BE-bound} is bounded as follows.
+Given appropriate distributional assumptions on the random vectors $(X_i, Y_i), 1\le i\le n$, the right hand side of~\eqref{eq:deterministic-BE-bound} can be bounded as follows.
 For any $\eta_n > 0$, the quantity $\mathbb{P}(\mathcal{E}_{\eta_n}^c)$ is controlled using concentration inequalities for mean zero random vectors and random matrices.
-For independent observations, such inequalities are well-known and can be found, for example, in~\cite{LED91},~\cite{einmahl2008characterization},~\cite{Ver12,Vershynin18} and~\cite{tropp2016expected}.
-For data obeying certain types of dependence, analogous concentration inequalities can be found in~\cite{Liu13} and~\citet[Section 5 and Appendix B]{Uniform:Kuch18}.
+In the next section, we will derive such inequalities assuming i.i.d. observations and imposing rather weak assumptions on the distribution of the data, namely the existence of finitely many moments.
+For data obeying certain types of dependence, useful concentration inequalities are given in~\cite{Liu13} and~\citet[Section 5 and Appendix B]{Uniform:Kuch18}.
 Then, choosing $\eta_n$ suitably so that $\mathbb{P}(\mathcal{E}_{\eta_n}^c)$ tends to zero as $n$ and $d$ increase yields that $C_n(\eta_n)\eta_n\Phi_{AC} = o(1)$.
 Finally, the quantity $\Delta_n$ is controlled using Berry-Esseen bounds for averages of mean zero random vectors with explicit dependence on the dimension.
 This can be accomplished in more than one way.
 For independent random vectors, optimal Gaussian approximation bounds holding uniformly over all convex sets as given in ~\cite{bentkus2003dependence} and~\cite{raivc2019multivariate} would imply the requirement that $d = o(n^{2/7})$.
-When the dimension $d$ is fixed, this rate is parametric in the sample size.
-However, in high-dimensional settings in which $d$ is permitted to grow with $n$, such scaling is much too pessimistic for our purposes~\citep{MR1115160}.
-Indeed, in our analysis we only require convergence to standard Gaussian distribution over all symmetric rectangles (and not over the much larger class of convex sets).
-In this case, we apply the recent high-dimensional Berry--Esseen results by~\cite{Chern17} and~\cite{koike2019notes} \citep[and, for dependent observations, by][]{ZhangWu17} where the dependence on the dimension is only poly-logarithmic.
-Interestingly, these bounds are sub-optimal in the fixed-dimensional case, where the implied rate would scale as $n^{-1/6}$.
-Recently, improvements to $n^{-1/4}$ for independent sub-Gaussian random vectors are provided in~\cite{chernozhukov2019improved}.
+However, in our analysis we only require convergence to the standard Gaussian distribution over the smaller sub-class of all symmetric hyyper-rectangles.
+In this case, we apply the recent, sharp high-dimensional Berry--Esseen bounds of~\cite{kuchibhotla2020high}, which are valid under the minimal condition of existence of the third moments, allow for a poly-logarithmic dependence in the dimension $d$ and exhibit the optimal scaling of $n^{-1/2}$ in the sample size.
+Alternatively, the results of~\cite{chernozhukov2020nearly} could also be used; such bounds exhibit a slightly more favorable dependence in $d$ \citep[see also][]{das2020central} but requires the existence of fourth moments.
+Finally, for dependent observations, the Berry-Eseeen bounds of \cite{ZhangWu17} would be relevant.